JonasBM/inventory_control/frontend/README.md

 ## Process manage for municipal consumer protection body

-A Frontend react project, using axios and redux for communication with the api ([Bakcend ReadMe](../backend))
+A Frontend react project, using axios and redux for communication with the api ([Backend ReadMe](../backend))

 ## Building the frontend